ViniciusTavares/Live-List-With-React-And-Firebase/README.md

 ###Preparing the enviroment using "http-server" (optional)

 Whether you haven't had an enviroment working yet, you can use the http-server that is a simple module to prepare a http enviroment to you.
-I recommend to you saving it as a dev dependecy:
+I recommend to you saving it as a dev dependency:
 ```
 npm install http-server --save-dev
 node_modules/.bin/http-server src/static